| Woodblock

 development of photographic techniques for printing, the elaborate engraving

+became uneconomic.
 The new artist movement to create "original artist

 prints", emerging in the mid 19th century, first didn't